Sport, exercise and health

 Sport Performance Squad

 Our Performance Squad helps talented student athletes continue their sporting career without compromising academic achievements.

 Members of the squad develop a personal action plan supported by services such as nutrition advice, physiotherapy, subsidised training equipment and a programme of high-performance workshops.

 The squad has supported Olympians, Commonwealth medallists and world champions.

 The Students’ Union oversees more than 60 sport and health clubs, with an overall membership of over 4,000 people.

-This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of Bristol SU's Get Active (the University's B:Active campus) scheme.
+This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of the B:Active scheme.

 Getting involved is also a great way to meet new people and settle into university life through the activities and social events that clubs organise.